shiwantha-lakmal/gtaf-mcp/README.md

 ### Prerequisites

 - Python 3.12 or higher
-- Access to GrubTech API endpoints
+- Access to testing platform API endpoints
 - Valid API keys for Ordino services

 ### Install from Source